Florida to Let Veterans, Spouses Teach Without Bachelor’s Degree

 A major perk of the North Carolina program is that participants are awarded one year of teaching experience credit for every two years of military leadership and instructional responsibilities.
 That means a veteran with four years of military instruction experience and eight years of military leadership experience could earn $6,000 more than other starting K-12 teachers.

 At the federal level, the U.S. Department of Defense’s Defense Activity for Non-Traditional Education Support, or DANTES, program helps service members and veterans get jobs as K-12 teachers through its Troops to Teachers program.
-Unlike in the Florida program, applicants here must have bachelor’s or advanced degree from an accredited higher education institution.
+Unlike in the Florida program, applicants here must have a bachelor’s or advanced degree from an accredited higher education institution.

 Various private organizations also help military veterans enter the education workforce.
 Teach for America’s Military Veterans Initiative, for example, provides professional development and job placement to encourage veterans to become teachers.